SiliconLabsSoftware/zephyr-silabs/README.md

 │       ├── cmsis_6/    # Upstream CMSIS 6 repository
 │       └── silabs/     # Silicon Labs HAL
-├── zephyr/             # Silicon Labs downstream fork of Zephyr └── zephyr-silabs/      # Silicon Labs SDK for Zephyr manifest repository
+├── zephyr/             # Silicon Labs downstream fork of Zephyr └── zephyr-silabs/      # Simplicity SDK for Zephyr manifest repository
 ```

 ## Getting Started

-To get started with Silicon Labs SDK for Zephyr, follow the
+To get started with Simplicity SDK for Zephyr, follow the
 [Getting Started Guide from the Zephyr Project][zephyr-getting-started].
 Instead of doing `west init` to initialize a workspace based on the upstream
 manifest, use the following commands, where `silabs_zephyr` is an example name